paren8esis/url_shortener/README.md

    'widget_tweaks',
    ```
 2. In your project's `urls.py`:
-   - Insert the following imports:
+   - Insert the following import:
      ```
      from django.conf.urls import include
-     from url_shortener import views
      ```
    - Insert the following in the `urlpatterns` list:
      `url(r'^url_shortener/', include('url_shortener.urls')),`